Cerastium or mouse-ear chickweed

 Cultural control of Mouse Ear Chickweed.

-Hand weeding also works well but make sure that you remove the entire plant including the roots to prevent regrowth.
+• Hand weeding works well but you must make sure that you remove the entire plant and that includes the roots to prevent re-growth.

-Grass selection is also important.
-Choosing the wrong turf seed or grass type can have serious implications in Mouse Ear Chickweed management moving forward.
+• Grass selection is also important.
+If you choosing the wrong turf seed or grass type it has serious implications in Mouse Ear Chickweed (Cerastium glomeratum) management in the future.

 Pre-Emergent Control of Mouse Ear Chickweed.